Epiphysis: Bones with an epiphysis

+Many bones in the body contain an epiphysis, a region critical for growth and articulation.
+The humerus, for example, is situated between the shoulder and elbow and contributes significantly to upper limb movement.
+Below the elbow are the radius and ulna, two bones that run parallel to each other.
+In anatomical position, the radius is positioned laterally, while the ulna lies medially.
+Both bones are essential in forelimb structure and motion.

+Distal to the forearm bones are the metacarpal bones, which reside in the forelimb.
+These bones are located just beyond the wrist and serve as a link to the phalanges, or finger bones, at the end of the limbs.

+In the lower body, the femur is a prominent bone positioned between the hip and knee.
+As the longest bone in the human body, it plays a pivotal role in forming the upper part of the knee joint.
+In the lower leg, the tibia and fibula are two parallel bones that complete the lower half of the knee joint.
+The tibia, located medially, bears most of the body's weight, while the fibula, positioned laterally, is smaller and supports leg structure.
+Further down the leg are the metatarsal bones, found near the distal end of the hindlimb.
+These bones are positioned proximal to the toe bones, or phalanges, providing support and structure in the foot.

 Pseudo-epiphysis

 A pseudo-epiphysis is an epiphysis-looking end of a bone where an epiphysis is not normally located.
 A pseudo-epiphysis is delineated by a transverse notch, looking similar to a growth plate.
 However, these transverse notches lack the typical cell columns found in normal growth plates, and do not contribute significantly to longitudinal bone growth.
 Pseudo-epiphyses are found at the distal end of the first metacarpal bone in 80% of the normal population, and at the proximal end of the second metacarpal in 60%.

 Clinical significance

 Pathologies of the epiphysis include avascular necrosis and osteochondritis dissecans (OCD).
 OCD involves the subchondral bone.

 Epiphyseal lesions include chondroblastoma and giant-cell tumor.